-New or revised accounting standards and rules promulgated from time to time by UK, US or International accounting standard-setting boards could have a material adverse impact on the Group's reported financial results.
+New or revised accounting standards and rules promulgated from time to time by UK, US or International accounting standards and rules promulgated from time by ork, os on the Group's reported financial results.
 The Group believes that it complies with the appropriate regulatory requirements concerning its financial statements and disclosures.
 However, other companies have experienced investigations into potential non-compliance with accounting and disclosure requirements that have resulted in significant penalties.